chesslablab/chess-data/README.md

 DB_PASSWORD=
 ```

-If restarting the computer, the `DB_HOST` variable may need to be updated with the new IP of the `chess_data_mysql` container.
+If using Docker the `DB_HOST` variable may need to be updated with the new IP of the `chess_data_mysql` container when restarting the computer.
 Here's how to assign the new value to the `IP_ADDRESS` variable on the command line.

 ```
 $ IP_ADDRESS="$(docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' chess_data_mysql)"